Institute of Texan Cultures

 There are displays in the museum representing many cultures and their impact on the history and development of Texas.

-In early 2010, ITC became an affiliate as part of the Smithsonian Affiliates program.
+In early 2010, the institute became an affiliate as part of the Smithsonian Affiliates program.
 Affiliate status grants the institute access to the Smithsonian's artifacts, education, and performing arts programs, expert speakers, teacher workshops, and resources to complement and broaden exhibitions.
 The affiliation agreement marks a new era for the institute.
-A series of upgrades are planned to revitalize main exhibit floor.
+A series of upgrades were planned to revitalize main exhibit floor.
 As UTSA strives to achieve national research university status, the university's museum strives to become a cultural institution of equal caliber.

-Future is Uncertain

-University of Texas at San Antonio is considering moving the ITC out of its current facility due to low attendance and to repurpose the land and or the building.
+The university announced via a press release on April 3, 2024 that the museum would cease operations on May 31, 2024.
+Additionally it was announced the building housing the ITC has been tentatively scheduled for demolition and the museum would reopen in early 2025 at a temporary location within the Frost Bank Tower's first floor.
+At the time of the announcement there was no permanent museum location selected, and the temporary location is expected to operate through 2030 at which point a permanent location will have been selected, built, and be ready for opening to the public.
+Current contenders for a permanent museum are on the property of the UTSA Southwest Campus (Formerly The Southwest School of Art), and a parking lot adjacent to The Crockett Hotel near The Alamo.
+Demolition of the building began on April 8, 2025 despite lawsuits to stop it.